 “Marriage is a sacred union between husband and wife and shall remain unbroken.
 It is the basis of a stable and loving relationship and is a joining of two hearts, bodies and souls.
 The husband and wife are there to support one another and provide love and care in times of joy and times of adversity.
 I require and charge you both that if either of you knows of any reason why you may not be joined together in holy matrimony, you may now confess it.”
 (Church of England)

-Though anglicised, the marriage charge gives a clear blue print for a stable relationship
+Though anglicized, the marriage charge gives a clear blueprint for a stable relationship.
+Marital vows are much more meaningful than what it is commonly perceived.

 When you commit to your partner, you make a lifelong commitment to stay in the relationship: through good and bad times – “for better for worse, for richer, for poorer, in sickness and in health, to love and to cherish till death do us part.”